 6. Receiver (Destination)

-The receiver is the end-point of Shannon and Weaver’s original linear framework.
+The next step in the Shannon Weaver model is ‘receiver’ The receiver is the end-point of the original Shannon and Weaver model of the technical communication process.
 This is the step where the person finally gets the message, or what’s left of it after accounting for noise.

 Examples: Examples of a receiver might be: the person on the other end of a telephone, the person reading an email you sent them, an automated payments system online that has received credit card details for payment, etc.

-The ‘feedback’ step was not originally proposed by Shannon and Weaver in 1948.
-Weaver came up with the feedback step in response to criticism of the linear nature of the approach. (‘Linear’ means that the messages are only going one way).
+The final step in the Shannon Weaver model is ‘feedback’.
+Actually, the ‘feedback’ step was not originally proposed by Shannon and Weaver in 1948.
+Norbert Weiner came up with the feedback step in response to criticism of the linear nature of the approach. (‘Linear’ means that the messages are only going one way).

 Feedback occurs when the receiver of the message responds to the sender in order to close the communication loop.
 They might respond to let the sender know they got the message or to show the sender: